sababado/AndroidProjectConverter/README.md

 Initial Release

 ##Roadmap
-1. Implement a feature to check for updates to the `apc.jar` file.
-2. Work with library projects.
+1. Work with library projects.
-3. Provide an option to use dependencies from maven central instead of local libs if available.
+2. Provide an option to use dependencies from maven central instead of local libs if available.